netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 ### 88-preferred-location-org.conf

-Copies Science Registry organization and location values, if they exist, to the preferred_organization and preferred_location fields.
-If there are no Science Registry values, the organizations and locations from the CAIDA and MaxMind lookups are saved to those fields.
+Copies Science Registry organization and location values, if they exist, to the meta.preferred_organization and meta.preferred_location fields.
+If there are no Science Registry values, the organizations and locations from the CAIDA and MaxMind lookups, respectively, are saved to those fields.

 ### 90-additional-fields.conf